rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 App provided event registration **MUST** not return an availability error due to a lack of providers, since one may be launched at a future point.

-**TODO**: do we want to search the catalog and return unavailable if none are possible?
-Seems overkill.

 To ensure that event provider methods all behave the same the provider method **MUST** have a `result` schema with `"type"` set to `"null"`, since it will not expect any data in the response from the platform after pushing the notification.

 The platform method result schema **MUST** either: